samugs13/dotfiles/README.md

 - Third arrow: did the last command fail to execute? (true=red, false=yellow)
 - Git status indicator

-It also has vi mode and a functionality that allows switching directories using LF.
+It also has vi mode and a functionality that allows switching directories using LF (lfcd).

 ### Alacritty
 <ul>